yzerlaut/spkNtwk-cortStatesWakefulness/doc/paper.md

-#+Title: Adaptable spiking dynamics enables flexible computations across waking states in sensory cortex
+# Adaptable spiking dynamics enables flexible computations across waking states in sensory cortex

-* Abstract
+## Abstract

 Despite the large amount of experimental evidence highlighting the critical role of state-dependent computations in the awake sensory cortex, a theoretical framework providing a mechanistic and functional description of this phenomenon is still lacking.
 The present study builds a minimal spiking network model of a local cortical assembly and examines its dynamical and computational properties (and compares ... with neurophysiological recordings in the awake behaving mouse).
 It is first shown that a weak intrinsic rhythmicity coupled with competing inhibitory and disinhibitory circuits allow recurrent spiking networks to generate the set of dynamical regimes observed at various arousal levels in rodent sensory cortices (also known as the “U-model” of cortical states).
 We then test the functional specificity of such network states in two vision-inspired tasks.
 In a natural scene discrimination task, the network encoding is found to be optimal (highly-reliable) when displaying the sparse activity regime associated to intermediate arousal levels.
 In a low contrast detection task, the network is optimally detecting (high-sensitivity) when displaying the dense activity regime found at high arousal levels.
 Finally, the rhythmic activity characterizing the idling cortex is shown to insure unambiguous transitions between the high-reliability and high-sensitivity modes of cortical activity, thus giving it a a functional role.
 This theoretical model therefore demonstrates a key function of spiking networks: they can implement an unambiguous switch between high-reliability and high-sensitivity modes.